Main Content

 Track the offer details for each school, using a simple paper/pen approach or a spreadsheet tool.

 Calculate the total cost of attendance.
 A financial aid package will include the total cost of attending that institution.
-This includes tuition and fees, room and board, transportation, books, and personal items for the full academic year.
+This includes tuition and fees, housing and meals, transportation, books, and personal items for the full academic year.
 You may need to add up different sections to get a complete picture, or the total cost may be clearly outlined.
 If supporting costs and fees aren’t listed, search for the costs online or call the financial aid office at the college to ask for those figures.

 Identify any grant and scholarship money.
 Grants and scholarships are free money that doesn’t have to be repaid.
 The money can be based on financial need or merit (academic or interests), and typically comes from three sources: federal, state, and institutional (college) money.
 Make sure your offer includes any state grant funds that you may be eligible for.
 Some colleges may not include state grants on their financial aid offer because the school is unaware that you applied for those funds.
 And some colleges may include an estimate, even if you haven’t yet applied for state grants.
 If you don’t see a state grant, or if you see an estimate, verify that you’ve completed the necessary applications by visiting your state agency site.
 Residents of Vermont should visit vsac.org/grants to apply or check an existing application.